CarBar/git-demo/README.md

 ### git rebase

 Replay commits on your current branch since the last common point onto the HEAD of the specified branch.

+### git reset

+Unstage any changes, but leave the working directory unchanged.